 The RTX 3080 isn't actually the fastest graphics card on the market right now - that accolade goes to Nvidia's GeForce RTX 3090.
 But with the RTX 3090 costing double the price of the already ludicrously expensive RTX 3080, while offering only marginally increased encoding performance in almost all scenarios, we simply can't recommend the RTX 3090 for video editing.

-However, if you're rocking a 2019 Mac Pro tower and are looking to upgrade your graphics card, AMD is your only option for macOS, and with the new RX 6xxx series not currently supported by Big Sur, the older RX 5700XT is still the model to go for.
+However, if you're rocking a 2019 Mac Pro tower and are looking to upgrade your graphics card, AMD is your only option for macOS.
+Since macOS 11.4, AMD's current RX 6800, 6800XT and 6900XT graphics cards have been supported in the 2019 Mac Pro.

-If you're going to be editing mission-critical footage and system stability is therefore absolutely paramount, the Quadro RTX 4000 is an excellent graphics card and it's actually very well priced for a Quadro card (the flagship Quadro RTX 8000 will set you back around $10,000!).
-However, if you don't need total driver reliability, the similarly fast GeForce RTX 2060 Super is the better - and cheaper - buy.
+If you're going to be editing mission-critical footage and system stability is therefore absolutely paramount, the Quadro RTX A4000 is an excellent graphics card and it's actually very well priced for a Quadro card (flagship Quadro cards can set you back over $10,000!).
+However, if you don't need total driver reliability, the similarly fast GeForce RTX 3060 Ti is still the better - and cheaper - buy.

 Best microphones for vlogging and filmmaking